-The 5 safest cities in the post-pandemic world
+the 5 safest cities in the post-pandemic world

 The country also has one of the highest vaccination rates in the world (currently at 80%), but still requires rigorous contact monitoring and tracing for new variants.

-“Before they can enter buildings or premises, all residents need to scan their TraceTogether Token or use the SafeEntry app for check-ins,” said Sam Lee, a Singapore resident who runs a travel blog of the same name.
+“Before they can enter buildings or premises, all residents need to scan their TraceTogether Token or use the SafeEntry app for check-ins,” said Sam Lee, a resident of Singapore who runs a travel blog of the same name.

 “This allows authorities to quickly track down individuals who may have mixed or interacted with infected people, so that a quarantine order can be enforced to contain or break the virus’ chain of transmission.”